RoboCon Online

 IBM MQ is still one of the most used message queue middleware applications to date within government corporations.
 While working with message queues at my current client, we noticed a lack of support for automating message queues with Robot Framework.
 Because of this shortcoming, we saw workarounds to simulate queues, for example by forcing services to use a windows directory as the “queue” and placing “messages” into that folder.
 Other services were configured to read from this directory instead of a real queue, and tests/assertions were done on the files within these directories.

 But offcourse this is not ideal because within testing we should always strive towards a test environment that is as close to the production environment as possible, as discussed in the TMAP literature.
 In our search for a suitable solution we did stumble apon a Python package called ‘pymqi’ with which automating of IBM MQ is possible, but this was not yet properly integrated into the robot framework ecosystem.
-This is why we created the MQLibrary.
-MQLibrary acts as a wrapper for pymqi and makes interacting with queues possible directly from within Robot Framework.
+This is why we created the robotframework-ibmmq. robotframework-ibmmq acts as a wrapper for ibmmq and makes interacting with queues possible directly from within Robot Framework.

 AI-Powered Bug Classification and Creation from Robot Framework Test Reports